 Fall (3) Smith.
 Prerequisite: MATH 112 or 113, BIOL 203, or consent of instructor.
-(Not offered 2006-2007)

 An introduction to simulation and modeling of dynamic phenomena in cell biology and neuroscience.
 Topics covered will include the biophysics of excitable membranes, the gating of voltage- and ligand-gated ion channels, intracellular calcium signaling, and electrical bursting in neurons.
+(Cross-listed with BIOL 451)